OhtuHunt/HuntForGlory/README.md

 "test": Runs the automated Jest-tests within test environment, configured with verbose to run in sequence.
 "localDev": Runs the application within development enviroment where REACT_APP_LOCAL variable is true.

+Frontend: (all build scripts include configured terminal command for moving build files into backend repository) "build": Standard build with production as base url "buildDev": Build with development environment and staging as base url "buildLocal": Build with development environment and REACT_APP_LOCAL true.
+"buildAll": runs all the build scripts above

 ### Authentication